Drawn to Life: Plot

-The player starts by designing the Eternal Flame, which is then used to clear the darkness from each section of the Village each time the player returns from completing a level.
-Along the way, the player rescues a cast of villagers, who agree to return to the Village and open up shops, restaurants, and other places of interest.
-Mari begins training to take over as Mayor, and the Village plans a festival to celebrate.
+The player starts by designing the Eternal Flame, which is then used to clear the darkness from each section of the village each time the player returns from completing a level.
+Along the way, the player rescues a cast of villagers, who agree to return to the village and open up shops, restaurants, and other places of interest.
+Among them are Heather, a strange female Raposa who is half-dark, and Mike, who is actually a human boy.
+Mari begins training to take over as Mayor, and the village plans a festival to celebrate.
 Meanwhile, adventure-hungry Jowee sneaks into a level, and the player has to save him and help find an appropriate gift for Mari.
-This reckless act causes a rift between Jowee and Mari, but they eventually make up and grow closer as they help the Hero restore the Village to what it once was.
+This reckless act causes a rift between Jowee and Mari, but they eventually make up and grow closer as they help the hero restore the village to what it once was.

-After numerous confrontations with Wilfre, he finally tricks the Mayor into appearing alone, and attacks him, stealing the Book of Life as well.
-Everyone tries to help the Mayor but a Raposa named Dr. Cure says she can do nothing for him.
+After numerous confrontations with Wilfre, who awakens large monsters to attack the hero, he finally tricks the Mayor into appearing alone and attacks him, stealing the Book of Life as well.
+Everyone tries to help the Mayor, but a Raposa named Dr. Cure says she can do nothing for him.
 Everyone is devastated, but after seeing the Village's creations are vanishing, they decide to band together and stop Wilfre for good.
-The Hero defeats Wilfre, and returns to the Village.
-Jowee plans to leave on a Treasure Hunt, and after saying goodbye, Mari reminisces about the past, upset about losing her father and best friend.
+The hero defeats Wilfre, takes back the Book of Life, and returns to the village.
+Jowee plans to leave on a treasure hunt, and after saying goodbye, Mari reminisces about the past, upset about losing her father and best friend.
 The story ends with Mari on the beach, shocked at seeing Jowee walk up behind her.
-She runs to him happily, watched over by the spirit of the Mayor, and the Hero, on the cliff above.
+She runs to him happily, watched over by the spirit of the Mayor and the hero on the cliff above.

 Soundtrack

 Drawn to Life has over 40 songs which can be purchased in the game's item shop using rapo-coins.
-The game also includes a full vocal track for the ending, named "The End", composed by David J. Franco (the game's music and sound designer), sung by Hayley Chipman and David J Franco.
+The game also includes a full vocal track for the ending, named "The End", composed by David J. Franco (the game's music and sound designer), and sung by Hayley Chipman and David J. Franco.